joshuah345/iosjbdetectold/docs/tools/kernel-level.md

 !> Kernel-level bypasses are experimental.
 Exercise caution.

+?> For further support in English, ask for help in the [r/Jailbreak Discord server](https://discord.gg/jb).

 ## KernBypass

 !> Do not use KernBypass on any iOS version above 14.2 or below 12.0.